MSIA/vail/README.md

 19. JVGUID - which is currently in the form of GUID
 20. DateNew
 21. DateExpired
-22. BUID - Business id
+22. BUID - company id
 23. CompanyName
 24. Title - Job title
 25. OnetCode